ajayvarghese2000/22WSD530-Programming-Multi-many-core-Systems-Coursework-1/README.md

 ```

 This will create 4 producers, 1 consumer, each producer will generate 4 items and the buffer size will be 10.

+Once compiled, you can find the executable in the `./bin` directory.